drone/go-scm/README.md

 ## Authentication

 The scm client does not directly handle authentication.
-Instead, when creating a new client, provide a `http.Client` that can handle authentication for you.
+Instead, when creating a new client, provide an `http.Client` that can handle authentication for you.
 For convenience, this library includes oauth1 and oauth2 implementations that can be used to authenticate requests.

 ```Go
 package main